csezenoglu/RTD-Loop-Antennas/content/applications.rst

 In 1955, Hemphill investigated a magnetic radio compass antenna that the magnetic energy was picked up by the collector bars and conducted as magnetic energy to the small pickup coil in the center.
 Since the antenna was placed on the surface of the aircraft, it did not cause any additional drag :cite:`hemphill:1955magnetic`.

+.. _magnetometer:

 Magnetometer
 ============

 A magnetometer or magnetic sensor is an instrument that measures magnetism either the magnetization of a magnetic material like a ferromagnet, or the direction, strength, or relative change of a magnetic field at a particular location :cite:`wiki:magnetometer`.

-In 1962, Hill and Bostick investigated a magnetometer (with their own words micropulsation sensor) that had laminated mumetal core based on the resistance of winding and the character of the output signal.
+In 1962, Hill and Bostick presented a report about a magnetometer (with their own words micropulsation sensor) that had laminated mumetal core based on the resistance of winding and the character of the output signal.
 Aim of the design was a sensor with a lower impedance than the 1000 ohm source impedance.
 Therefore, the length and resistance of the coil in the sensor had been studied in detail.
 Within the core, eddy current and hysteresis losses and Within the winding, losses caused by skin effect, proximity effect, distributed capacity, and wire resistance were considered :cite:`hill:1962micropulsation`.

 In 1977 an induction coil magnetometer that contains mumetal rod core, several partial coils, and a preamplifier circuit was patented.
 Critical dimensions of magnetometer that coil width to core width ratio, coil diameter to core diameter ratio, and core diameter to core length ratio were given.
 In addition, manufacturing of magnetometer was described in details.
 The invention was that increasing the resolution of the magnetometer :cite:`patent:1977magnetometer`.